 - and the middle ground of Sometimes Sharers or yours/mine/ours, where, just like the name indicates, incomes and expenses are divided into individual ones or shared ones.

 Both CB’s and my parents have the 100% combined method, but that doesn’t mean that joint finances is better or worse than other methods.
 I am a big believer in different strokes for different folks.
-Right now, we only have individual accounts, even though (1) we have similar views on saving, investing, and quick loans, and (2) philosophically I believe that our money represent our joint resources (especially because we married relatively young and we have certainly not accumulated any type of ”real wealth,” whatever that means).
+Right now, we only have individual accounts, even though (1) we have similar views on saving, investing, and (2) philosophically I believe that our money represent our joint resources (especially because we married relatively young and we have certainly not accumulated any type of ”real wealth,” whatever that means).
 It’s just that the logistics of merging finances = a really big hassle.
 Neither of us feel up to tackling this hassle, and so it’s easier to keep bank accounts separate for a while.

 We also decided how to split our finances for this school year, while I am a graduate student and CB is working full-time: